SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 <br>![](../ex3/images/image60.png)

 ## Step 7 - Prepare data payload to invoke the embedding model of the AI Service
-In this step we will utilize the deployment URL of the AI model we consumed in [Exercise 2](../ex2/README.md) using SAP Generative Hub and AI Core's capabilties to generate text embeddings of our sales order payload.
+In this step, we will utilize the deployment URL of the AI model we consumed in [Exercise 2](../ex2/README.md) using SAP Generative Hub and AI Core's capabilities to generate text embeddings of our sales order payload.

 1. Click on (+) button to add a new flow step.
 <br>![](../ex3/images/image61.png)